luost26/ChemProjector/README.md

 ### Project Molecules

-You can create a list of molecules in CSV format (example: `data/example.csv`) and run the following command to project them into the synthesizable chemical space.
+You can create a list of SMILES strings in CSV format (example: `data/example.csv`) and run the following command to project them into the synthesizable chemical space.
 ```bash
 python sample.py \
     --input data/example.csv \